spljaa/libruspy/README.md

 It is used by public schools, web access is free.
 However notification system is rather poor.
 Anf that is the place for this code.
 It can be scheduled to check Librus and then email new meaages or other content.

 There are several started projects already.
 Some aim to connect to OAth and API endpoints.
-But that requires knowledge of token.
+But that requires secret token.
 Which to my knowledge is not shared by software vendor.
 Here approach is to mimic web browser to some extent.
 Librus page offers some API endpoints and gateway to access it for logged users.
 Code makes use of it

 ## Inspirations